 What if the assignee comes back for a trip after residency has terminated?

 Do the immigration authorities in Greece provide information to the local taxation authorities regarding when a person enters or leaves Greece?

 There is no specific protocol for the exchange of information between the tax authorities and the immigration authorities in Greece.
 However both authorities in the course of their procedures and/ or audits will seek confirmation of proper registration and may seek to cross reference any information received.

 Will an assignee have a filing requirement in the host country after they leave the country and repatriate?

-It depends on whether the assignee continues to receive income for services rendered in Greece or he/she has other reasons to have a filing obligation, that is, the purchase of a house in Greece, assets, and so on.
+It depends on whether the assignee continues to receive income for services rendered in Greece or he/she has other reasons to have filing obligation, that is, the purchase of a house in Greece, assets, etc.

 back to top

 Do the taxation authorities in Greece adopt the economic employer approach to interpreting Article 15 of the OECD treaty?
 If no, are the taxation authorities in Greece considering the adoption of this interpretation of economic employer in the future?

 Greek tax law does not specifically provide for the economic employer approach.
 However, the Greek tax authorities may adopt such approach on a case-by-case basis depending on the actual circumstances surrounding each case.

 Are there a de minimus number of days before the local taxation authorities will apply the economic employer approach?
 If yes, what is the de minimus number of days?